 How neurofeedback can help

 The good news is that brains are resilient and have the ability to make new connections all the time.
 They can learn new ways of responding and break out of harmful patterns.
 Neurofeedback is a type of biofeedback training that can help anxious, overstimulated brains learn more productive patterns of self-regulation.
 This process begins by completing an evaluation to learn about your specific anxiety symptoms and how neurofeedback works.
 Then, a short appointment is set up to complete a brain map, which creates a roadmap of the electrical activity in your brain.
 From there, a custom protocol is designed to retrain your brain over the course of several weeks.
 Typical appointments last 30 minutes and involve sitting in a comfortable chair watching a video through special glasses and headphones, hooked up to software that monitors brainwaves.
 When brainwaves jump out of bounds, the audio and visual inputs dim or change.
-This draws your brain’s attention teaching it to respond in a more balanced way.
-This simple but impactful training helps break harmful feedback loops, and encourages your brain to build new pathways.
-Much like learning to drive stick shift, the effects are long-lasting and pain-free.
+This draws your brain’s attention, teaching it to respond in a more balanced way.
+This simple but impactful training helps break harmful feedback loops and encourages your brain to build new pathways.
+Much like learning to drive a stick shift, the effects are long-lasting and pain-free.

 Relief is available